sfc-gh-akelkar/ad_tech_optimization/DEMO_GUIDE.md

 Copy/paste to Agent:
 - “Show executive KPIs: fleet size, critical/warning now, watchlist count, predicted failures in the next 48 hours, downtime hours and revenue impact in the last 30 days.”

+If the response shows watchlist/predictions as 0, immediately follow with:
+- “Why might watchlist count or predicted failures be zero?
+Check whether scoring/predictions were refreshed recently and summarize the current critical devices and their telemetry signals.”

 Say:
 “Two important credibility points:
 1) **Observed** downtime and revenue impact come from incident history.